Jonathan-Rop/KWS-Dashboard/README.md

 </ul>

 ###  Key Features <a name="key-features"></a>

-- Using provided data to perfom ETLprocesses to provide data insights
-- Display of pandas and spark use in data manipulation
+- Show use of spark in databricks
+- Perform transformations on provided Data
+- Link the Gold layered data to a data warehouse
+- perform SQL transformations
+- Visualize with Grafana
 <p align="right">(<a href="#readme-top">back to top</a>)</p>